-- 5.3.1 The Council may from time to time by publicly notified resolution: - (a) limit, restrict or prohibit the parking of: - (i) all vehicles, - (ii) vehicles of any specified class or description: - (iii) vehicles belonging to or used by particular persons or class of persons - (iv) vehicles used for particular purposes;
+- 5.3.1 Council may from time to time by publicly notified resolution: - (a) limit, restrict or prohibit the parking of: - (i) all vehicles: - (ii) vehicles of any specified class or description; - (iii) vehicles belonging to or used by particular persons or class of persons; - (iv) vehicles used for particular purposes; - (v) heavy vehicles in residential areas on any road, public place or other land under the control of Council;

-on any road, public place or other land under the control of the Council;
+(b) fix charges to be paid in connection with the use of any parking space, as measured by parking meters.

-- (b) fix charges to be paid in connection with the use of any parking space, as measured by parking meters or parking ticket machines. - 5.3.2 The limitations, restrictions or prohibitions imposed by the Council under clause 5.3.1(a), and the charges fixed under clause 5.3.1(b), will apply on the days, for the periods or at the times specified in the resolution.
+5.3.2 The limitations, restrictions or prohibitions imposed by Council under clause 5.3.1(a), and the charges fixed under clause 5.3.1(b), will apply on the days, for the periods or at the times specified in the resolution.